proffapt/fERP/README.md

   <tr>
   <td>

-  - Automatically moves from one form to the next and fills it
-  - Uses a common feedback type for all forms
+  - Uses the same feedback type for all forms
-  - Continues from the first unfilled form
+  - Fills the next form after user submits previous form
+  - Skips submitted forms, fills the remaining ones

   </td>
   <td>

-  - Allows selecting feedback type for each individual form
+  - User selects the feedback type for each form
+  - Type the captcha and submit the form
-  - User has the control over the order of form filling
+  - User decides the order of form submission

   </td>
   </tr>